japhba/japhba.github.io/content/authors/admin/_index.md

 How do the numerous components of neural circuits reliably implement complex function?

-I am approaching this questions by developing models that capture simple aspects of cognition, but are still easy to understand.
-I believe that bridging perspectives from both artificial and biological intelligence brings great synergies, as both of these fields fundamentally have the shared goal of understanding neural systems.
+I am approaching this question by developing models that capture [simple aspects of cognition](https://arxiv.org/abs/2411.03840), but are still easy to understand.
+I believe that [bridging perspectives from both artificial and biological intelligence](https://www.lesswrong.com/posts/cPEoZWEPLCgtQKath/towards-a-unified-interpretability-of-artificial-and) brings great synergies, as both of these fields fundamentally have the shared goal of understanding neural systems.